Protect Our Beautiful County

 Our grassroots group of volunteers has worked for almost a decade to protect San Benito County from

-sprawl development and bad land use decisions (fracking).
-Our goal is to give greater voice to the people and enable them to decide how our county grows.
+sprawl development and bad land use decisions.
+We sponsored an Environmental Summer Camp and helped to bring Community Power to our region.
 Below is a brief history of our projects:

-We are launching a new initiative called Let Voters Decide How San Benito County Grows.
+We are educating voters about a new initiative called Let Voters Decide How San Benito County Grows.

 This initiative is necessary because our Supervisors have repeatedly ignored the wishes of citizens regarding land use.

-We defeated a Newport Beach developer's proposal to develop 2,777 acres of agricultural lands (Measure N).
+We educated voters about a Newport Beach developer's proposal to develop 2,777 acres of agricultural lands (Measure N).

 Later, the County Supervisors let the developer return with a new application to develop Strada Verde.

-We defeated the proposal to develop 300 acres along the scenic Hwy 101 corridor (Measure K).
+We educated voters about proposals to develop 300 acres along the scenic Hwy 101 corridor (Measure K).

 Later, the County Supervisors allowed developers to rezone two of the nodes for commercial development.